 Any member of a Clan society is entitled to participate with just one caveat: only one person may represent a Clan, with the exception of the relay, and they must wear the clan tartan.The winning clan as determined by overall points will be awarded a trophy in recognition.

-Select your clan challenge team members and pre-register when you send in your clan registration, or sign up on the field at the Clan Challenge Tent!
+Select your clan challenge team members and sign up on the field at the Clan Challenge Tent!

 This is an individual event where each participant will run a distance of one mile.
 All participants are required to wear a kilt.
 Scoring is based on time over the distance.
 Medals awarded for the fastest runner in each age group.
 Event to include men and women.
 Kilted Mile (age classes):